Orgy of the Dead

-Orgy of the Dead is a 1965 erotic horror film directed by Stephen C. Apostolof (under the alias A. C. Stephen).
-The screenplay was written by cult film director Ed Wood, who adapted the screenplay into a novel.
+Orgy of the Dead is a 1965 American erotic horror film directed by Stephen C. Apostolof (under the alias A. C. Stephen) and written by cult film director Ed Wood, who also adapted the screenplay into a novel.
+The film belongs to the genre of "nudie-cuties", defined as narrative-based films featuring female nudity that originated from earlier films featuring striptease performances and burlesque shows.

-Genre

-The film belongs to the genre of nudie cuties, narrative-based films featuring female nudity.
-It was an evolution of earlier films, which featured striptease and burlesque shows.
-These predecessors mostly depicted actual stage performances, sometimes attached to a frame story.
+Orgy of the Dead stars Criswell, Fawn Silver, and Pat Barringer.
+It was distributed by Crown International Pictures.

 Plot

 Two muscle-bound men dressed in loincloths approach a crypt and open the doors, revealing a coffin.
 They remove the lid and exit the tomb.
 The coffin's inhabitant, "The Emperor", sits up to deliver an opening narration.

 While driving down a California desert road, Bob and Shirley argue over the decision to use this night to search for a cemetery.
 Bob is a horror writer who hopes that the scene of a cemetery at night will bring him inspiration.
 The conversation ends when Bob accidentally drives the car off the road and over a cliff.

-At night, in a fog-shrouded cemetery, the Emperor sits on a marble altar and summons his "Princess of the Night," the Black Ghoul.
+At night, in a fog-shrouded cemetery, the Emperor sits on a marble altar and summons his "Princess of the Night", the Black Ghoul.
 She appears and bows before him.
 If the night's entertainment fails to please him, he will banish the souls of the entertainers to eternal damnation, as he is an all-powerful demonic being.

 The Black Ghoul summons the first dancer of the night, a Native American woman who loved fire.
 She and her lovers died in flames.
 She dances and strips before the flames of the cemetery.
 The Black Ghoul then introduces the second dancer of the night, a streetwalker in life.
 While the woman dances, Bob and Shirley make their way to the cemetery and observe from a distance.

 The Emperor summons the third dancer, a woman who worshiped gold.
 The Golden Girl dances, and the Emperor instructs his servants to reward her with gold.
 This is soon revealed to be a punishment, as the servants place her in a cauldron with liquid gold.
 What emerges from the pot is a golden statue of the woman which is then transported to a crypt.

 A werewolf and a mummy appear and seize the young couple.
 As ordered by the Emperor, the intruders are tied up and keep watching the dances.
 Next, the Black Ghoul introduces a "Cat Woman".
 This dancer is dressed in a leopard costume.
 As she dances, a servant follows her around and thrashes her with a bullwhip.